willjdsouza/willjdsouza.github.io/_posts/2020-05-06-visualizing_clusters.md

 For n_clusters = 9 The average silhouette_score is : 0.3541173097027004
 ```

-## Visualizing the Clusters
+## Visualising the Clusters

 The code below creates the following visuals that project the clusters in a 2-D and 3-D space.
 We use dimensionality reduction to come *compress* the data into 2 and 3 features.
-T-SNE is a powerful tool to visualize the clusters, but is extremely sensitive and needs to be tuned using iterative methods.
+T-SNE is a powerful tool to visualise the clusters, but is extremely sensitive and needs to be tuned using iterative methods.
 PCA is a popular method and is extremely powerful.
-Visualizing your clusters will give you that extra confidence in your end goal because it will help you understand if clustering your data will yield purposeful results for your objective!
+Visualising your clusters will give you that extra confidence in your end goal because it will help you understand if clustering your data will yield purposeful results for your objective!

 ```
 # Performing t-sne on data